 Targets & Actions

-The Strategy provides challenging targets to reach over the next 25 years, in particular the reduction of NOX and PM’s by 50%, whilst still growing activity within the Port of London.
+The updated Strategy provides challenging targets to reach over the next 30 years, in particular the reduction of NOX and PM’s, whilst still growing activity within the Port of London.
+The reduction targets for NOx and PM are 95% for inland and 70% for shipping.

-To start to achieve these targets, the Strategy proposes a total of 18 actions which will be implemented over the next five years.
+To start to achieve these targets, the Strategy proposes a numbers of short, medium and long term actions.
 The achievement of these actions will require partnership working with operators, central and regional government, statutorily authorities and riparian boroughs, all of whom, together with the public, have engaged with us throughout this process.

 Development of the Strategy